coxandrew/rtracker/notes/notes.md

 * Delete all stories in setup for tests
 * Is there a cleaner way to get notes without having to flatten?
 * Make https work
+* Error handling for import without a jira_id

 ## NOTES